tbee/TECL/README.md

 ## Usage ##
 TECL consist of a tree of TECL instances, mirroring the group structure.
 On each TECL instance you can 'get' the value of a field, but TECL supports converting that field to a specific type.
-TECL has build-in support for Strings, Integers, BigDecimal, BigInteger, date, time and more will follow For example, getting the value of a field as a String would look like this:
+TECL has build-in support for Strings, Integers, BigDecimal, BigInteger, date, time and more will follow.
+For example, getting the value of a field as a String would look like this:

 	get("field", String.class)